Getting a national security clearance

 Are you eligible to get a national security clearance?

-Normally you must be a New Zealand citizen or hold a suitable visa, such as a Resident class visa.
+Normally you must be a New Zealand citizen or hold a Resident class visa.
 Your citizenship shows you are loyal to New Zealand.

 Your agency may have other, tighter rules about the nationalities they can grant clearances to.